Jesus-Catzin/Design-Data-Intesive/README.md

 * Becuase it speeds up read queries.

 3- What is a Hast Map?
+* Basically, a HashMap allows you to store items with identifiers.
+They are stored in a table format with the identifier being hashed using a hashing algorithm.

 4- When is well situed use engines like Bitcask?
 *  When we have situations where for each key is updated frequently.